MiFID Investor Protection, Target Market & Suitability Assessment

 We offer you tailored solutions for your digital transformation

-We support you in developing and implementing a robust product governance framework with systematic target market definition and validation.
+We support you in developing and implementing a solid product governance framework with systematic target market definition and validation.

 We design and implement efficient processes for conducting and documenting suitability and appropriateness assessments in the advisory process.